 I’ve always had the support and belief of my parents, albeit they were never going to sign a cheque for the Everest expedition, nor was my job washing pots in the local pub.
 I was going to have to find a way or make one and have single-handedly funded my expeditions through corporate sponsorship.

 My first attempt to climb Everest in 2014 ended in disaster with an avalanche which tragically killed sixteen people and cancelled the expedition.
 In 2015 I returned when our team were trapped on the mountain with my team as a huge earthquake struck Nepal and devastated the country, whilst taking the lives of three team-mates at base camp.

-This life-affirming experience left me asking: “had I been in that tent at base camp, what would I have left behind?”
+“Had I been in that tent at base camp, what would I have left behind?”

 We all have our challenges – do they have you?

 I’m indebted to my sponsors who make this journey possible.

 I am proud to be the first-ever brand ambassador for The Westgrove Group, a bespoke security and facilities management firm, based in Warrington, Cheshire.